 \section{Conclusion}

 We developed a unified contextual combinatorial bandit framework for network bottleneck identification which takes into account the available side information.
-We used a minimax concept to find the path with the bottleneck edge.
-We adapted Thompson Sampling, BayesUCB, LinUCB and $\epsilon_t$-greedy to our framework.
-We evaluated its performance on a real-world road network application, and demonstrated that LinUCB outperforms the other agents.
+We introduced NeuralUCB in the combinatorial setting.
+We employed a minimax concept to find the path containing the bottleneck edge.
+In addition to NeuralUCB, we adapted Thompson Sampling, BayesUCB, LinUCB and $\epsilon_t$-greedy to our framework.
+We evaluated its performance on a real-world road network application and demonstrated that NeuralUCB outperforms the other agents in our application.